Back to blog

 Residency & Practical Details

-The MM2H (Malaysia My Second Home) visa has been tightened significantly — now requiring MYR 1M+ in fixed deposits and MYR 40,000+/month income.
-That prices out most digital nomads.
-The DE Rantau digital nomad pass is an alternative for tech workers.
+The MM2H (Malaysia My Second Home) visa has been tightened significantly — current thresholds require MYR 1M+ in fixed deposits and MYR 40,000+/month income, materially above the historical range.
+The DE Rantau digital nomad pass is the principal alternative for tech workers.

 10. Malta — Non-Dom Remittance System